Birrellc/project-eternity-ms2/README.md

 ### Unsolved

 - Shopping Cart unintentional spaces remain - When products are deleted unintentional spacing is left in place where items were before and i am currently still trying to figure the best way to remove them while retaining the delete button functionality.

+- Shopping Cart error - _Uncaught TypeError: Cannot read property 'name' of undefined at HTMLDivElement._ ```
+        cartItems = {
+        ...cartItems,
+        [item.name]: item
+    }; ```
+This error only displays occasionally and the shopping cart retains its functionality even when this error appears in console.
+Unsure of cause of this issue so far.

 - Shopping Cart Checkout / login - What i want to be able to do is create a login system so that when users make an order the details are saved to their account and also implement a payment system so that when the checkout form button is submitted the order for the customer will be placed and the shopping cart data will be saved to the customers account. **FEATURE NOT YET IMPLEMENTED DUE TO BEING BEYOND CURRENT SKILL LEVEL**